Stoeoef/spade/README.md

 spade = "0.3.*"
 ```
 # Feedback
 Do you miss a feature?
-Many features may be easy to implement, the crate's main author might just have missed that use case.
+Many features may be easy to implement, I might just have missed that use case.
 Please do post an issue on GitHub.
-Please do report bugs as well.
-If you're in for an adventure, pull requests of any kind are very welcome.
+If you think there's a feature missing and you are interested to implement it yourself, don't be shy to mention it - I'd be happy to help you getting started.
+Just post an appropriate issue on GitHub.

 # Examples
 _Note: If you have opened this on docs.rs, you won't see any images.
 Use the README.md on the GitHub page._